DeveloperSuccess/DeferredTaskManager/README.md

 }
 ```
 #### ⚪ `EventConsumerRetryExhausted` — delegate for exception handling
-Optionally, you can specify this delegate, which gets into in case of exceptions in the main delegate `EventConsumer'.
+Optionally, you can specify this delegate, which gets into in case of exceptions in the main delegate `EventConsumer`.
 Logging and other custom operations can be performed in it.

 ### 3️⃣ Getting an embedded dependency and implementing the addition of event(s)